Luciana Gimenez

-Luciana Gimenez Morad (born November 3, 1969) is a Brazilian television host and former model.
-She became pregnant with Mick Jagger's child while he was unofficially married to super model Jerry Hall.
-DNA tests confirmed Lucas Maurice Morad-Jagger was Jagger's son.
+Luciana Gimenez Morad (born November 3, 1969) is a Brazilian television host, businesswoman and model.
+In Brazil, she hosts the TV show Superpop.

+Outside of Brazil, she is best known for getting pregnant with Mick Jagger's child while he was unofficially married to supermodel Jerry Hall.
+DNA tests confirmed Lucas Maurice Morad Jagger was Jagger's son.

 Early life

 Gimenez was born in São Paulo, daughter of businessman João Alberto Morad and actress Vera Gimenez.
 She is also the half sister of actor Marco Antonio Gimenez.
 Luciana spent part of her childhood at her maternal grandmother's house in São Paulo because of her parents' divorce proceedings.
 After the death of her grandmother, she moved to Rio de Janeiro, where she moved in with her mother and stepfather, actor Jece Valadão.

 Career

 Gimenez started her modeling career at age 13.
-She was then recruited at 16 by John Casablancas, founder of Elite Model Management and began modeling in many cities around the world, such as Paris, Hamburg, Milan and New York.
-After retiring from modeling, Gimenez went on to become a TV hostess on Brazil's RedeTV!, and her show is the primetime show Superpop.
+She was then recruited at 16 by John Casablancas, founder of Elite Model Management and began modeling in many cities around the world, such as Paris, Hamburg, Milan, and New York.

+In 2001, Gimenez became a TV hostess on Brazil's RedeTV!, and her show is the primetime show Superpop.
 She has already been endorsed by brands such as: Chanel, Osklen, Marks & Spencer, Azzedine Alaïa.

 After research done by ABC, Luciana was invited to participate in the program The View on June 10, 2013.
 One of the main issues addressed by the program was the campaign against the prevention of communicable disease by prostitutes.